 It features an easy-to-understand GPS navigation system that allows you to use its route maps while hiking.
 You can access the Movescount Suunto Application, which tracks all your hikes and stores them in an online cloud so that you get an overview of your routes.

-This is definitely one of the best watches you can find with a very good quality-to-price ratio.
+This is definitely one of the best watches you can find in the market.

 SPORTS: Hiking, hunting, fishing